 How to recycle electrical items and textiles?

-Is there a limit to how many bags I can put out for collection?
+Is there a limit to how many bags of textiles or electricals I can put out for collection?

 What if I put the wrong materials in my brown bin?

 The collection crews will check for any wrong materials placed in your bin.
 If you put wrong materials in your bin by mistake, your bin will be left along with a note explaining why it cannot be collected.
 If lots of the wrong materials are collected it may cause the whole vehicle load of recycling to be sent to landfill